koenrane/KR-new-site/content/inner-and-outer-alignment-decompose-one-hard-problem-into.md

 >
 > Say that you were raising a kid.
 One childrearing scheme is to carefully make your kid's childhood robust to arbitrary levels of precocious genius in your kid.
 You'd build a childhood such that overachieving in it would only ever be a good thing.
 You'd drill athletics, navigating complex adult social situations, difficult moral dilemmas, etc., always making sure that there isn't some perverse victory condition way up near the skill ceiling of the task.
 For on this approach, [you don't _ever_ want optimization power being pointed in a direction you wouldn't want to see optimized, in the way that you don't ever want to needlessly point a gun barrel at anything you don't want destroyed.](https://arbital.com/p/omni_test/)
 >
-> You'll notice that the above approach to childrearing is pretty weird\[...\] It's in fact _okay_ for behavior to be momentarily incentivized in childhood that you would not want to see optimized in adulthood! \[...\] It's just not a very good model of a growing human to see them as a path-independent search over policies that you have to be perfectly cautious about _ever, even temporarily,_ incentivizing in a way you wouldn't want to see intelligently optimized.
+> You'll notice that the above approach to childrearing is pretty weird\[...\] It's in fact _okay_ for behavior to be momentarily incentivized in childhood that you would not want to see optimized in adulthood! \[...\] It's just not a good model of a growing human to see them as a path-independent search over policies that you have to be perfectly cautious about _ever, even temporarily,_ incentivizing in a way you wouldn't want to see intelligently optimized.
 Indeed, ignoring that young people can _actively steer away_ from events that would change who they are and what they'd care about means prematurely giving up on most viable childrearing schemes!
 You'd be ill-advised as a new father if someone started you off explaining that a child is a search run over algorithms incentivized by the environment, rather than by foregrounding the theory of human inductive biases and human flavors of path-dependent aging.

 **As best I can tell, human values have never arisen via the optimization of a hard-to-game outer criterion which specifies their final form.
 That doesn’t _necessarily_ imply that human values can’t arise in such a way—although I have separately argued that they won’t—but it’s a clue.**